First-Year Student Eligibility Requirements

 The following majors have supplemental admission requirements:

 Computer Engineering integrated BS/MS

-- Successful completion of at least (3) AP tests (scores of 3, 4 or 5) towards the major, and/or general education for a total of 10 semester units
+- Successful completion of at least (3) AP exams (scores of 3, 4 or 5) towards the major, and/or general education for a total of 10 semester units

 - One of the AP tests must be Mathematics/Calculus AB or Mathematics/Calculus BC (score of 4 or 5)

 - Minimum high school GPA of 3.0 (unweighted)

 - Priority admission will be given to local area freshmen for Computer Engineering integrated BS/MS

 Admission to the Dance major is based on the performance of a successful live dance audition.
 Visit the Dance department for audition requirements.

 Admission to the Music major is based on the performance of a successful music audition.
 Visit the Music department for more information regarding the audition requirements, repertoire, and audition scheduling.